1amthebest1/XSS-Automation/README.md

 https://github.com/EmperialX/XSS-Automation-Tool

-Look out for false positives
+Look out for false positives, and negatives

 This is just improved version of /EmperialX/XSS-Automation-Tool , updated to python3, and more